osmosis-labs/fee-abstraction/README.md

 ###### Reverse With Path-unwinding to get Ibc-token on Osmosis

-- Create a ibc transfer message with a specific MEMO to work with ibc [``packet-forward-middleware``](https://github.com/strangelove-ventures/packet-forward-middleware) which is path-unwinding (an ibc feature that allow to automatic define the path and ibc transfer multiple hop follow the defined path)
+- Create an ibc transfer message with a specific MEMO to work with ibc [``packet-forward-middleware``](https://github.com/strangelove-ventures/packet-forward-middleware) which is path-unwinding (an ibc feature that allows to automatic define the path and ibc transfer multiple hop follow the defined path)
 - Ibc transfer the created packet to get the fee Ibc-token on Osmosis

-Ex: When you sent STARS on Hub to Osmosis, you will get Osmosis(Hub(STARS)) which is different with STARS on Osmosis Osmosis(STARS).
+Ex: When you sent STARS on Hub to Osmosis, you will get Osmosis(Hub(STARS)) which is different from STARS on Osmosis Osmosis(STARS).
 It will reverse back Osmosis(Hub(STARS)) to Osmosis(STARS):

 ![Diagram of the process of swapping accumulated ibc-tokens fee](https://i.imgur.com/D1wSrMm.png "Diagram of the process of swapping accumulated ibc-tokens fee")